 - Will I receive a partial refund if I cancel after the registration cutoff time?
 Sorry – there are no refunds if you request a cancellation after the registration cutoff time which is usually midday Friday before the event – the entry will be forfeited.

-- Cancelling/partial refund for your registration: Click here for instructions on how to cancel your registration.
+- Cancelling/partial refund for your registration: Click the button below to cancel your registration.

 - What happens if the event is cancelled?
-If the event is cancelled by TRSA, for example in the case of a total fire ban or extreme weather, TRSA will offer 70% of your entry fee as a credit towards the next race.
-Monetary refunds will not be given.
+If the event is cancelled by TRSA, for example in the case of a total fire ban or extreme weather, TRSA will offer 70% of your entry fee as a credit towards the next race only.
+Monetary refunds, or races beyond the next race, will not be given.
 Trail Running SA is a non-profit and the remaining funds will go towards some of the costs that we can not get refunded.

 - Changes to your entry

-- Changing your event distance or Five Peaks start time: Click here for instructions on how to change your event distance.
-There is a $10 fee to change your event distance.
+- Changing your event distance or Five Peaks start time: Click the button below to change your event distance/Five Peaks start time.

 - Transfer of your entry or race bib to another participant: Sorry, we are unable to do this.
 You will need to cancel your own entry (see above) and the other participant can sign up as normal if the event registration deadline has not yet passed.
 If the event registration deadline has passed, the entry will be forfeited.
 For safety reasons you can not give, transfer or sell your race bib to another participant.
 If you are caught doing this both entrants will be not be permitted to enter future TRSA events.